 The Mille Lacs Band provides paid sick leave to all regular full-time employees for periods of temporary absence due to illnesses or injuries.
 Sick leave is a benefit and not an entitlement.
-Sick leave is not to be used in lieu of annual leave.
+Sick leave is not to be used in lieu of annual leave-, except that employees are eligible to use sick leave if under a public health quarantine due to exposure to a communicable disease.
 Eligible employees will accrue sick leave benefits shown in the following schedule:

 Hours worked per pay period Sick leave earned

-40 hours 2.00 hours
+1064 40 hours 2.00 hours

-30 hours 1.50 hours
+1065 30 hours 1.50 hours

-20 hours 1.00 hours
+1066 20 hours 1.00 hours